agnostic-apollo/sudo/README.md

 ### Modifying Default Values

-Check the [sudo.config](sudo.config) file to see the environmental variables that can be used to change the default values.
+Check the [sudo.config](sudo.config) file to see the environment variables that can be used to change the default values.
 If the `sudo.config` file exits at `~/.config/sudo/sudo.config`, then `sudo` will automatically source it whenever it is run.
 It must have `termux` user ownership or be readable by it.

 You can download it from the `master` branch and set it up by running the following commands.
 If you are on an older version, you may want to extract it from its [release](https://github.com/agnostic-apollo/sudo/releases) instead.